digital-asset/daml/ledger-service/http-json-perf/README.md

 # 1. Gatling Scenarios

 ## 1.1.
 Prerequisites

-All current Gatling scenarios require `quickstart-model.dar` with IOU example.
+All current Gatling scenarios require the `quickstart-model.dar` with IOU example.
 You can build one using:
 ```
 bazel build //docs:quickstart-model
 ls "${PWD}/bazel-bin/docs/quickstart-model.dar"
 ```
+The particular dar is generated from several .daml files but the most relevant is:
+`docs/source/app-dev/bindings-java/quickstart/template-root/daml/Iou.daml`
+for full information regarding the generation of the testing dar please see [BUILD.bazel](../../docs/BUILD.bazel) and refer to the `quickstart-model` rule.

+The MultiUserQueryScenario use the LargeAcs.dar target which is the build from the daml source file on the following path:
+`ledger-service/http-json-perf/daml/LargeAcs.daml`, the build can be found here [BUILD.bazel](BUILD.bazel) over `daml_compile` rule.

 ## 1.2.
 List of Scenarios

 Gatling scenarios extend from `io.gatling.core.scenario.Simulation`:
 - `com.daml.http.perf.scenario.CreateCommand`
 - `com.daml.http.perf.scenario.ExerciseCommand`